Foresight Autonomous Holdings L – Consenus Indicates Potential 421.7% Upside

-Foresight Autonomous Holdings L with ticker code (FRSX) now have 2 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The target price ranges between 3.5 and 2.77 with the average target price sitting at 3.13.
-Given that the stocks previous close was at 0.6 this would imply there is a potential upside of 421.7%.
-The 50 day moving average now sits at 0.69 while the 200 day moving average is 1.07.
-The market capitalisation for the company is $24m.
-You can visit the company’s website by visiting: http://www.foresightauto.com
+Foresight Autonomous Holdings L found using ticker (FRSX) now have 2 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The range between the high target price and low target price is between 3.5 and 2.77 with a mean TP of 3.13.
+Now with the previous closing price of 0.6 this now indicates there is a potential upside of 421.7%.
+The day 50 moving average is 0.67 and the 200 day moving average is 1.06.
+The market capitalisation for the company is $26m.
+Visit the company website at: http://www.foresightauto.com

 Foresight Autonomous Holdings Ltd., a technology company, designs, develops, and commercializes sensor systems for the automotive industry.
 The company develops in-line-of-sight vision systems and beyond-line-of-site cellular-based applications.
 It offers QuadSight system, a quad-camera multi-spectral vision system for the semi-autonomous and autonomous vehicle market; V2X (vehicle-to-everything), an accident prevention solution based on real-time multi-agents positioning algorithms that enables communication between vehicles, infrastructure, grid, home, and network; and Eye-Net, a software-based cellular V2X solution to provide real-time pre-collision alerts to vulnerable road users and vehicles by using smartphones.
 The company has a strategic cooperation agreement with Wuhan Guide Infrared Co., Ltd. to develop and market QuadSight vision system.
 The company was formerly known as Asia Development (A.D.B.M.)
 Ltd. and changed its name to Foresight Autonomous Holdings Ltd. in 2016.
 Foresight Autonomous Holdings Ltd. was incorporated in 1977 and is based in Ness Ziona, Israel.